outfox/fennecs/www/docs/Concepts.md

       content: Conceptual overview over the fennecs Entity-Component System
 ---

-# :neofox_heart: ... a little ECS that loves you back!
+# :neofox_heart: ... the ECS that loves you back!
 The Entity-Component System (ECS) is an architectural pattern that favors composition over inheritance. **Entities** are small, unique identifiers, and **Components** are data attached to them. **Systems** denote the logic that operates on this data.
 ECS provides flexibility, performance, and maintainability by separating data and behavior, allowing complex game objects to be built from simpler components.

 # Typical ECS Concepts